 - On November 16, 2010, XTO released between 150 barrels (6,300 gallons) to 1,366 barrels (57,373 gallons) of flowback and produced water into waters of the United States.
-EPA investigated the spill and concluded XTO discharged pollutants into waters of the United States for a period of roughly 65 days.
+EPA investigated the spill and XTO discharged pollutants into waters of the United States and that, based on groundwater and stream sampling, the spill impacted those waters for a period of roughly 65 days.
 Elevated levels of pollutants indicative of a spill of flowback and produced fluid, such as strontium, chloride, bromide, barium, and total dissolved solids (TDS), were present in both a surface stream (i.e., tributary of the Susquehanna River) and subsurface spring (i.e., hydraulic connection to the tributary).

 The two major aspects of injunctive relief are: